florencemezino/bookinner/READMEMS3.md

 * Users can have access to an history of their activities.
 A record is accessible if they bought a book, exchange a book or leave a review etc.
 * Users can contact the website owner to request general information thanks to a contact form
 * Users receives a confirmation email once the contact form is completed.
+* Users can follow a profile from experts to receive recommendations by email

 ## Technologie Used